Raz-Dva/Toolpip-plugin/README.md

  Not recommended for commercial projects.

 # How it is work?
-First, download .js and .css files from folder dist from this repository.
+First, download .js and .css files from the dist folder of this repository.
 Include this files in your project.

 ```sh
 <link rel="stylesheet" href="toolpip.css">